siznax/wptools/README.rst

 This package is intended to make it as easy as possible to get data from MediaWiki instances, expose more Wikidata, and extend the MediaWiki API just for kicks.
 We say "(for Humans)" because that is a goal_.
-Please see our wiki_ for details.
+See our wiki_ to learn more.
 Questions, feedback, and especially contributions_ are welcome!

 .. _NOTES: https://github.com/siznax/wptools/blob/master/NOTES.md